-There are also several connectors built onto the mainboard, including connectors for four Enhanced IDE devices in two channels and two floppy disk drives.
+There are also several connectors built onto the mainboard, including connectors for four Enhanced IDE devices in two channels, two floppy disk drives, the COM2 serial port and the TV Out option.
+There are also connectors for a CPU cooling fan, chassis intrusion alert cable and modem ring wake-up cable.

 Details about these connectors are in Section 4: Reference Information.